 But this is not about book-books.

-After my son was born, my whole world changed and suddenly I was a person who always always always had another human on top of me, either sleeping or nursing or both.
+After my older son was born, my whole world changed and suddenly I was a person who always always always had another human on top of me, either sleeping or nursing or both.
 It was hard to feed myself and stay hydrated, let alone hold a book and turn the pages and pay attention to the words and everything.
 When Sam was asleep, I usually picked up my knitting instead, which occupied my hands.
 When I did read, it was usually to him.

 Then I turned 33, which felt like a big deal birthday, and my husband and children gave me a Kindle, which made it a big deal birthday.
 I had been really unsure about the idea for a long time.
 As I mentioned, I love books!
 I have dragged thousands of them around from apartment to apartment my entire life!
 But my BFF had gotten one and loved it, and frankly, she’d never steered me wrong (she got me into blogging, for one thing).
 So I asked for one and I got it and I filled it up with books and IT.
 WAS.
 GLORIOUS.